Prosthetic Joint Infection: What Are We Missing?

 Speaker: Kathy Warye CEO Infection Prevention Partners

-- Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+- Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) is accredited with distinction as a provider of continuing nursing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

-- Nursing Contact Hours: 1 (not always applicable as not all webinars are eligible)
+- Nursing Contact Hours: XX (not always applicable as not all webinars are eligible)

 - To get CNE for a webinar, you must attend the program in its entirety and complete an on-line evaluation of it.
 Your feedback is not only required by our CNE accrediting body, but it is vital to development of future programming that best meets learners' needs.
 We read every word you write.